LiorKogan/StreamSampler/README.md

 A [stream](https://en.wikipedia.org/wiki/Stream_(computing)) is a sequence of data elements made available over time.
 The number of elements in the stream is usually large and unknown a priori.

 A **stream sampler** keeps an up-to-date one or more sample sets, each has a fixed-size number of elements.
-For each sample set, each element (since the start of stream) has an equal probability of being a member of the sample set.
+For each sample set, each element (since the start of stream) has an equal probability of being a member of that sample set.

 A stream sampler is an [online algorithm](https://en.wikipedia.org/wiki/Online_algorithm): The size of the input is unknown, and only [one pass](https://en.wikipedia.org/wiki/One-pass_algorithm) over the stream is possible.
 The sample sets are always up-to-date.

-The following 7 unweighted [sampling without replacement](https://en.wikipedia.org/wiki/Simple_random_sample) [reservoir](https://en.wikipedia.org/wiki/Reservoir_sampling) [randomized](https://en.wikipedia.org/wiki/Randomized_algorithm) algorithms are implemented:
+The following seven unweighted [sampling without replacement](https://en.wikipedia.org/wiki/Simple_random_sample) [reservoir](https://en.wikipedia.org/wiki/Reservoir_sampling) [randomized](https://en.wikipedia.org/wiki/Randomized_algorithm) algorithms are implemented:

  - R    : Presented in ["The Art of Computer Programming" [Knuth] Vol.2, 3.4.2 Algorithm R](https://books.google.co.il/books?id=Zu-HAwAAQBAJ&printsec=frontcover&hl=iw&source=gbs_ge_summary_r&cad=0#v=onepage&q&f=false) (Reservoir Sampling) attributed to Waterman, modified according to Ex.10
  - X,Y,Z: Presented in ["Random Sampling with a Reservoir"](http://www.cs.umd.edu/~samir/498/vitter.pdf) [Jeferey Scott Vitter, 1985]